-In fact, the state has laid out a staggered series of steps that teenagers must go through before graduating to an adult driver’s license.
+In fact, the state has a series of steps teenagers must complete before graduating to an adult driver’s license.
 It spans a total of four years, ranging from age 14 to 18.

 The process looks like this:

-- Driver’s Education — Beginning at age 14 ½ (finally, after years of your kids reminding you about their half-birthdays, it has some legal significance!), high school students are eligible to enroll in a driver’s education program.
-Usually available through the school itself, these classes provide essential education about handling an automobile and the basic rules of the road.
+- Driver’s Education — Beginning at age 14 ½, high school students are eligible to enroll in a driver’s education program.
+Usually available through their school, these classes provide education about handling an automobile and the basic rules of the road.
 Passing Driver’s Ed, which includes an actual driving test, is strictly required before moving on to the next step.

-- Learner’s Permit (5 a.m. to 9 p.m. only) — Beginning at age 15, a teenager who has successfully completed Driver’s Ed can begin to drive on public roads under the supervision of an adult.
-The adult must have had their own driver’s license for at least five years, must be seated in the passenger seat at all times, and must be a parent/guardian or otherwise approved by the parent/guardian.
+- Learner’s Permit (5 a.m. to 9 p.m. only) — At age 15, a teenager who has completed Driver’s Ed can drive on public roads under adult supervision.
+The adult must have their driver’s license for five years, be in the passenger seat, and must be a parent/guardian or approved by the parent/guardian.
 Seatbelts are required for the driver and every passenger.
 Cell phone use is strictly forbidden except in emergencies to call 911, a doctor, an emergency responder, or a parent/guardian.

-- Learner’s Permit (All Times) — After six months of driving with a learner’s permit, teens are no longer restricted to the daily window of 5 a.m. to 9 p.m.
+- Learner’s Permit (All Times) — After six months of driving with a learner’s permit, teens are no longer restricted to driving between 5 a.m. to 9 p.m.
 All of the other learner’s permit restrictions remain in effect.

-- Limited Provisional License — At age 16, provided that the teenager has completed 12 months of Learner’s Permit driving without any violations, drivers may apply for a Limited Provisional License.
-The application requires proof of insurance and a parent’s consent, and the teenager must have also completed at least 60 hours of driving practice (including at least 10 at night).
-During the hours of 5 a.m. to 9 p.m., the Limited Provisional License acts as a regular adult driver’s license except that the mobile phone restrictions remain in effect, and there may be no more than 1 passenger under the age of 21 at any time (unless they are an immediate family member or there is a qualifying adult supervisor in the front passenger seat).
-Outside of those hours, the Limited Provisional License falls within the same rules that govern the Learner’s Permit (All Times) above.
+- Limited Provisional License — At 16, provided they completed 12 months driving without any violations, drivers may apply for a Limited Provisional License.
+The application requires proof of insurance and a parent’s consent.
+The teenager must have completed at least 60 hours of driving practice.
+Between 5 a.m. and 9 p.m., the Limited Provisional License acts as a regular driver’s license except the mobile phone restrictions remain in effect.
+There may be no more than one passenger under the age of 21 at any time.
+Outside of those hours, the Limited Provisional License falls within the same rules that govern the Learner’s Permit.

-- Full Provisional License — After six months of driving with a Limited Provisional License, teens graduate to the Full Provisional License, which is identical to a regular driver’s license except that the mobile phone restrictions remain in effect.
-To apply for a Full Provisional License, the driver must not have received any driving violations and must have completed an additional 12 hours of behind-the-wheel driving practice (including at least 6 at night).
+- Full Provisional License — After six months of driving with a Limited Provisional License, teens graduate to the Full Provisional License.
+It’s identical to a regular driver’s license except the mobile phone restrictions remain in effect.
+To apply for a Full Provisional License, the driver must not have any violations and completed an additional 12 hours of driving practice.

-- Regular Driver’s License — Finally, at age 18, drivers who have completed all the preceding steps become eligible for a full and unrestricted adult driver’s license.
-The new license can be obtained from the DMV.
+- Regular Driver’s License — At age 18, drivers who have completed all steps become eligible for a full and unrestricted adult driver’s license.

 As you can see, earning a North Carolina driver’s license is no easy task.
-Teenagers have their work cut out for them.
 Unfortunately, despite these strenuous requirements, teen driving remains a dangerous force on our state’s roads.
 That’s why it’s so important to practice good safety.
 Let’s look at a few helpful hints below.